List of coaches in the Naismith Memorial Basketball Hall of Fame

 John Wooden, inducted as player in 1960 and as a coach in 1973, the FIRST person so inducted.

 The Naismith Memorial Basketball Hall of Fame honors players who have shown exceptional skill at basketball, all-time great coaches, referees, and other major contributors to the sport.
 Located in Springfield, Massachusetts, the Basketball Hall of Fame is named after James Naismith, who invented the sport in 1891; he was inducted into the Hall as a contributor in 1959.
 The Coach category has existed since the beginning of the Hall of Fame.
 For a person to be inducted to the Basketball Hall of Fame as a coach, they must either be "fully retired for five years" or, if they are still active, "have coached as either a fulltime assistant or head coach on the high school and/or college and/or professional level" for 25 years.

 As part of the inaugural class of 1959, three coaches were inducted (Forrest C. "Phog" Allen, Henry Clifford Carlson and Walter E. Meanwell); in total, 100 individuals have been inducted into the Hall of Fame as coaches.

-Six coaching inductees were associated with teams that were inducted to the Hall of Fame as units.
+Seven coaching inductees were associated with teams that were inducted to the Hall of Fame as units.
 Don Haskins, inducted in 1997, was the coach of the 1966 Texas Western basketball team, which was inducted in 2007.
 Dutch Lonborg, inducted in 1973, was manager of the 1960 U.S. Olympic team that was inducted in 2010.
 Three coaching inductees were members of the staff for the 1992 U.S. Olympic team that was also inducted in 2010—head coach Chuck Daly (1994) and assistants Lenny Wilkens (1998) and Mike Krzyzewski (2001).
+Head coach Krzyzewski and assistant Jim Boeheim (2005) were also inducted as part of the 2008 U.S. Olympic team in 2025.
 Cathy Rush (2008) was the head coach of the Immaculata College women's team of 1972–1974 that was inducted in 2014.